pamadei/atmapp/README.md

 # ATM App

 ## Introduction:

 Welcome to the **ATM App**.
 This app will emulate an ATM machine given a PIN code.
-When a correct PIN (1111) is provided it will return a Current Balance.
+When a correct PIN (1111) is provided, it will return the Current Balance for that user.
+The user will be able to withdraw with a cap overdraft of £100.

 ***